-- The oil will once again float to the top when the dish is perfectly cooked.
+The oil will once again float to the top when the dish is perfectly cooked.
 You may also let it cook longer to make a thicker curry.
-But to eat with fluffed up brown rice, you need some fingerlicking good curry.
+But to eat with fluffed up rice, you need some finger-licking good and runny sauce.

 This recipe can be halved or doubled with ease.